rockettheme/docs/Docs/wordpress/themes/alerion/demo_showcase.md

 ### Alerion Floating Module

 The **Alerion Floating Module** is a widget available in the main Widgets listing that adds the **Floating Module Top** and **Floating Module Bottom** widget positions to the page.
-While this widget in itself doesn't make any direct aesthetic changes, it facilitates the creation of widgets that do contain content which will float down the side of the page as the user scrolls down until they combine.
+While this widget in itself does not make any direct aesthetic changes, it facilitates the creation of widgets that do contain content which will float down the side of the page as the user scrolls down until they combine.

 There are two settings you will want to adjust in order to match what you see in the demo.